alexgregory1997/Collection/markdown-notes.md

 <p>The following document contains some basic notes on using Markdown.
 This is simply to serve as a quick reference guide for myself and any others who may find it useful.
 This document will continue to be amended with new features and updates.</p>

 ### Introduction to Markdown
 <p>Markdown is a simple lightweight markup language, generally used for formatting README files or software documentation.
 There are additional forms of Markdown which include other features, such as GitHub flavoured markdown.
-However, the ideology of the language was \'easy-to-read\' and \'easy-to-write\', so formatting is deliberately limited.</p>
+However, the ideology of the language was 'easy-to-read' and 'easy-to-write', so formatting is deliberately limited.</p>

 ---